felixbaral/felixbaral.github.io/fun_with_balls.md

 Countries is an educational game.
 The individual countries are rendered from [this open SVG from wikipedia](https://de.wikipedia.org/wiki/Datei:World_map_blank_gmt.png).
 A **python** script rendered out those countries to png.
 The game itself, done in **haxeflixel** with **haxe**, uses those to give the player a, both mental and physical, challenges.

+The game is released and can be played on every interactiveSQUASH and MultiBall.

 ![countries image](ressources/countries.png)

 ## Captain Tsubasa Game